AndyOooh/famebook-backend/backend/README.md

+To run the app:

+- npm i
-Create a nodemon.json file for env variables with:
+- Create a nodemon.json file for env variables with:
 {
   "env": {
     "DB_USER": "mongodb user",